Jeff848/aimbot_boilerplate/README.md

 ### Classes and Functions
 ![image](https://user-images.githubusercontent.com/25162602/141064941-d2681469-753f-4d7e-9b2d-3482545d5843.png)

 Here is an overview of the classes and their respective member functions that are present in this project.
-Not included here are Offsets header file which has all of the CSGO offsets from [hazedumper](https://github.com/frk1/hazedumper), and the Source.c and Source.h files which contain our DLL boilerplate code and a Run function for calling while the cheat is running.
+Not included in the diagram are Offsets header file which has all of the CSGO offsets from [hazedumper](https://github.com/frk1/hazedumper), and the Source.c and Source.h files which contain our DLL boilerplate code and a Run function for calling while the cheat is running.

+### DllMain (Source.c)
+Source.c contains our DllMain code, which serves as an entrypoint into the dll code when the dll is loaded into the process.
+In the case that it is attached to a process, we call a OnDllAttach function, which launches a console for testing purposes, and calls the Run function in an infinite loop which can be stopped when the delete key is entered.
+Once stopped, the Dll unloads itself and terminates all threads.

+### Run (Source.h)
+Run gets the target we want to aim at (closest enemy player) and aims at them, using various static and member functions of the LocalPlayer and Player classes.
+The details for the implementation of the Run function and its helper function, GetClosestEnemy, are detailed in the TODO section below.

+### hazedumper (Offsets.h)
+The hazedumper namespace contains all of the offsets we need to find the locations of player ViewAngle, player VectorOrigin, etc. in memory.
+See pointer magic below.

+### LocalPlayer
+A class that represents you the player.
+Has some important functions such as GetDistance and AimAt which will be needed for implementing the Run function.

+### Player
+A class that represents other players.
+Other than the functions universal to both LocalPlayer and Player, has a function to get the Bone Position of a specific bone in the BoneMatrix.
+This is needed for aiming at enemy heads.

+### Vector3
+Simple class for a tuple of floats.
+Vector3s can represent where things are in 3D space, and are thus needed for our calculations for aiming the bot.

+### Pointer magic

+## TODOs
+Because this boilerplate code is meant to teach the techniques for making an aimbot, several functions are incomplete and are marked TODO.
+The purpose of these functions is outlined below.

 ---